Lottery Health Research grants may support:

 Ngā kaupapa matua / Priorities

 The Lottery Health Research Committee gives priority to requests that:

-- show how the research will translate into better health outcomes for New Zealand populations, including Māori and Pasifika
+- show how the research will translate into better health outcomes for New Zealand populations, including Māori and Pasifika, and other minority groups

 - show why the health issue is significant for New Zealand

 - addresses a unique gap in health research knowledge in New Zealand

 - demonstrate partnerships between researchers and community organisations who will contribute to the New Zealand health sector over time.

 For those requesting grants for post-doctoral fellowships and PhD scholarships priority is given to:

 - researchers who are early in their career or entering and/or returning to the New Zealand work force

 - host organisations that how they will provide quality support, management and supervision.